How much money is left after meeting the basic nutritional needs?

 The ratio of food prices to minimum wage

-Since 1 January 2019, the minimum wage in South Africa has been R3,460.00 (net).
-Considering the average prices of food in South Africa, expenditure on basic food products makes 33.5% of the minimum wage, which places South Africa 36th on the list of 52 countries.
+Since 1 June 2017, the minimum wage in Hong Kong has been HK$6,900.00.
+Considering the average prices of food in Hong Kong, expenditure on basic food products makes 24% of the minimum wage, which places Hong Kong 27th on the list of 52 countries.

 According to our ranking, Australia, Ireland and the United Kingdom are countries where the minimum wages are the most favourable.
 Taking into account local prices, employees with the lowest possible remuneration will spend 7% of their salary for the very same basket as people from other parts of the world.

-Among countries that placed lower than South Africa were Indonesia (38th place), Pakistan (40th), Russia (42nd) and India (50th place).
+Among countries that placed lower than Hong Kong were Indonesia (38th place), China (41st), Russia (42nd) and India (50th place).

 The Philippines and Nigeria are in the worst situation, though.
 The minimum wage in Nigeria is so low that it doesn’t cover the costs of even the most basic shopping basket.